sherlock-audit/2024-05-elfi-protocol-judging/README.md

 Same comments applies for issue #33, #102, #258

+**0xELFi**

+For the funding fee, we will use the pool as an intermediary for receiving and paying.
+The pool will bear the risk of timing differences in funding fee settlements.
+During a certain period, the pool may either profit or incur losses.
+Over a longer period, we believe that these fluctuations will remain within a certain range.

-# Issue H-6: `updateAllPositionFromBalanceMargin` function mistakenly increments positions "fromBalance"
+# Issue H-4: `updateAllPositionFromBalanceMargin` function mistakenly increments positions "fromBalance"

 Source: https://github.com/sherlock-audit/2024-05-elfi-protocol-judging/issues/35